getredash/website/onpremise/misc/backup-your-redash-database-and-restore-it-on-a-different-server.md

-# Backup your Redash database and restore it on a different server
+# Backup Your Redash Database and Restore It on a Different Server

 Note: This guide assumes that the default database name (redash) has not been changed.